sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 #### techsupport-monit.path
 ```
 [Unit]
-Description=Triggers the auto_techsupport_gen services when a techsupport dump is found.
+Description=Triggers the auto-techsupport services when a techsupport dump is found.
 After=database.service
 Requires=database.service